ropensci/neotoma/README.md

 + `get_chroncontrol` - Get chronological information used to build the age-depth model for the record.
 [API](http://api.neotomadb.org/doc/resources/chroncontrol)

 ### Recent Changes
++ 1.4: Added `plot` method for datasets, sites & downloads.
+Fixed a bug with records missing chronologies.
 + 1.3.3: Modified `get_download` to ensure the default chronolgy is always associated with `sample.meta`.
 Bugfix for issue [#187](https://github.com/ropensci/neotoma/issues/187).
 Empty `dataset_list`s now return a NULL value and a warning.
 + 1.3.2: Bugfix for `get_download`, assignment to the `dataset.id` was incorrectly placed causing the columns to be out of place relative to the data (see issue [#197](https://github.com/ropensci/neotoma/issues/197)).
 + 1.3.1: Bugfix for `write_agefile` and the addition of a `browse` method.
 See [this gist](https://gist.github.com/SimonGoring/877dd71cc3ad6bf8531e) for an example using `neotoma` and Bacon (Blaauw and Christen, 2011 [[pdf](http://ba.stat.cmu.edu/journal/2011/vol06/issue03/christen.pdf)]).